Sex Toys: A Beginner’s Guide

 These toys sport a pronounced or extreme curve with a bulbous end specifically designed to stimulate the G-spot/front wall of the vagina.
 Some are also appropriate for using on the prostate too.

 The absolute champion of this category is the Njoy Pure Wand, a stainless steel c-shaped beauty.
-An alternative is the Jopen Comet which is made from glass with a silicone skin.
 If metal/super hard materials aren’t your thing, some silicone options are the Lovehoney Satisfy Me G-Spot Dildo, the Godemiche Ambit or if you have a strong preference for squishy toys that still offer plenty of G-Spot delights, the Vixen VixSkin Mustang.

 Cheaper alternatives are the Lovehoney Lifelike Lover range (beware, some of these are not silicone so I can’t recommend them), Godemiche Adam (available in any colour you can imagine, a few sizes and softnesses, and suction cup or bullet hole options… phew) and anything from Tantus.